yurigitsu/templates/PULL_REQUEST_TEMPLATE.md

 ## Related Issue

-If applicable, please link to the issue that this PR addresses: "link to the issue"
+If applicable, please link to the issue that this PR addresses: ["ToolName issue"](link to the issue)

-- Closes #[x42x] <!-- Use x42x if no related issue -->
+- Closes #[x42x if no related issue]

 ## Change Type
 Please select the relevant options: